 By bringing organizations from all over the county together we promote communication and collaboration among organizations in planning for and responding to disasters in order to improve disaster preparedness throughout Tooele County, increase the effectiveness of our collective response, minimize the duplication of resource, and provide more efficient services to those affected by disasters.

-Faith Based Collaboration
+Community and Faith Based Collaboration

 Meeting held monthly for faith based partners to learn how to communicate and interact with Tooele County Emergency Management.
 This collaboration also helps faith based organizations with their congregational plans and continuity after a disaster.